Heartaches (song)

-"Heartaches" is a song written by composer Al Hoffman and singer John Klenner and originally published in 1931.
-A fast-tempo instrumental version of the song by Ted Weems and his Orchestra became a major hit in 1947, topping the Billboard Best Selling Singles chart.
-Later versions by band leader Harry James and doo-wop group the Marcels were also chart successes.
-"Heartaches" has received renewed attention in the 2010s and 2020s after several 1930s recordings of the song, including a version by Sid Phillips & his Melodians with Al Bowlly, were sampled in the Caretaker's album Everywhere at the End of Time.
+"Heartaches" is a song written by composer Al Hoffman and lyricist John Klenner and originally published in 1931.
+A fast-tempo instrumental version of the song by Ted Weems and his Orchestra became a major hit in 1947, topping the Billboard Best Selling Singles chart in the US.
+Later versions by band leader Harry James and doo-wop group the Marcels were also chart hits.
+"Heartaches" received renewed attention in the 2010s after several 1930s recordings of the song, including a version by Al Bowlly with Sid Phillips & his Melodians, were sampled in the Caretaker's album Everywhere at the End of Time.

 Early recordings

 Al Hoffman composed "Heartaches" after moving to New York City in a bid to become a successful songwriter; though it was not initially a major hit, it has been described by Billboard as Hoffman's first great song.
 The song's lyrics were written by John Klenner.
 A 1931 recording by Guy Lombardo and his Royal Canadians on Columbia (catalogue number 2390-D), was a modest success.
 Another early version was issued by Sid Phillips & his Melodians with Al Bowlly providing the vocal.
 This recording was made in London in late August 1931 and released on the Edison Bell Winner label (EBW 5358).